 - Integrate applicable knowledge and experience based on the needs of your current role.

 - Gain valuable skills and feedback grounded in a Christian worldview.

-- A flexible format allows you to take classes through a one-on-one mentor approach.
+- A flexible format allows you to take classes through a one-on-one mentor approach at your school site.

 School of Education Accreditation